stevejgordon/ProgNetWorkshop2019/activities/detailed/01-Create-Benchmark.md

 private const string Input = "This:Is:A:Weirdly:Separated:String:Input:With:Many:Colons";
 ```

-2. We'll also initialise a static field with an instance of KeyParser
+2. We'll also initialise a static field with an instance of KeyParser.

 ```csharp
 private static readonly KeyParser Parser = new KeyParser();
 ```

-3. We'll create a method called 'CountColons'
+3. We'll create a method called 'Original' and mark it with the `Benchmark` attribute.

+4. Inside this method, we'll call the GetDelimiterCount, passing our constant string as the input argument.

 *Final code for `KeyParserBenchmarks`*